7 SEO Tips for Web Design Professionals

 Make It User-Friendly – Always

 The navigation of the website must be easy, both on mobile and desktop.
+The user interface has to conform to the requirements of the device being used.
+For instance, mobile platforms require lighter content than those displayed on a desktop.
 The menu should contain the most relevant categories, and the header should give users everything they need in order to take their desired action.

 If the website is user-friendly, people will spend more time on it, and they’ll also share your work on social media.
-If the website is not user-friendly, people will leave and your “bounce rate” will grow (so as your rank penalizations).
+If the website is not user-friendly, people will leave and your “bounce rate” will grow (and your ranking gets penalized).

 Keep It Simple, Clean, and Relevant